-Anti-Lock Braking System in Bikes: How Does It Work?
+Anti-Lock Braking System in Bikes: Working & Benefits

 As the number of vehicles increases in India, so does the concern for bike safety.
 Fortunately, if you are planning to buy a new bike, there are a few new features that aim to enhance your riding experience and make bike riding safe as well.
 One such safety feature is an ABS or anti-lock braking system.

 The Anti-lock braking system isn’t new and has been around for a while.
-In fact, the first bike that has ABS was BMW K100, back in 1988.
+In fact, the first bike that had ABS was the BMW K100, back in 1988.
 However, over the past few years, more and more manufacturers have started offering them mass-market bikes.
 It is no wonder then, that you keep hearing the term ABS almost everywhere.
-Another prominent reason is that the Indian government has mandated ABS on all bikes with an engine capacity of 150cc or more.
+Another prominent reason is that the Indian government has mandated ABS system in bike with an engine capacity of 150cc or more.

 What is ABS?